edretcorproate/CS452P1/README.md

 So over all the experience wasn't a horrible one or nightmarish, which most of my coding experience here at BSU can be described as.
 But it is all worth it for the degree that I plan on getting this semester.

 Fixed the coverage using gcov/lcov to ignore specific memory failure lines that cannot be easily tested.

+Project 2 - Multithreading without locking

+    Name: Emi Dretcanu
+    Email: emidretcanu@u.boisestate.edu
+    Class: 452-001

+Known Bugs or Issues

+TODO: Are there any known issues?

+Experience
+TODO: Describe your experience with the project (struggles, breakthroughs, etc.).